Israel targets Iran's security forces and leadership as Iran presses attacks across the region

-DUBAI, United Arab Emirates (AP) — Explosions sounded in Iran's capital on Wednesday as the war with the United States and Israel entered its fifth day, with Israel targeting the Iranian leadership and security forces and the Islamic Republic responding with missile barrages and drone attacks on Israel and across the region.
+DUBAI, United Arab Emirates (AP) — The United States and Israel hit Iran's capital and other cities in multiple airstrikes on Wednesday, the fifth day of the war with Iran.
+Israel targeted the Iranian leadership and security forces as the Islamic Republic responded with missile barrages and drone attacks on Israel and across the region.

+Tehran residents woke to the sound of dawn blasts, and Iranian state television showed the ruins of building in the center of the capital.
+The Shiite seminary city of Qom and multiple other cities were targeted.

+With fighter jets roaring overhead, those still in Tehran looked anxiously to the skies.
+One man, who ran a clothing shop, said he didn’t know what to do.

+“If I leave the city, how am I supposed to earn money and survive?” said the man, who spoke on condition of anonymity, fearing reprisals.
+“I just hope the Arabs do not get involved.
+If they do, their missiles won’t be as precise as these.”

-The blasts in Tehran came at dawn, according to Iran state television.
-Israel's military said its air defenses had been activated to intercept Iranian missiles targeting Israel and explosions were heard around Jerusalem.
+The Israeli military said one of its F-35 stealth fighter jets shot down a piloted Iranian Air Force YAK-130 fighter over Tehran on Wednesday.
+It also said Israeli air defenses had been activated to intercept Iranian missiles fired at targets around the country, with explosions heard around Jerusalem.

-With Iran's stranglehold on tanker movement through the Strait of Hormuz, the narrow mouth of the Persian Gulf through which about a fifth of the world's oil is shipped, Brent crude prices rose to more than $82 a barrel, up more than 13% since the start of the conflict and at its highest price since July 2024.
+With Iran's stranglehold on tanker movement through the Strait of Hormuz, the narrow mouth of the Persian Gulf through which about a fifth of the world's oil is shipped, Brent crude prices hit $84 a barrel, up more than 15% since the start of the conflict and at its highest price since July 2024.
 Global stock markets have been hammered over worries that the spike in oil prices may grind down the world economy and sap corporate profits.

 The American Embassy in Saudi Arabia and the U.S. Consulate in the United Arab Emirates came under drone attacks Tuesday, and the U.S. State Department said Wednesday it had authorized non-emergency government personnel to evacuate the kingdom.